oleksiyk/express-bridge/README.md

 expressApp.use(apiBridge.app())

 // controllers
-// can be used as: app.api.auth.authenticate(username, password) app.api = apiBridge.api();
+// can be used as: app.api.auth.authenticate(username, password, '*')
+app.api = apiBridge.api();
 ```